ht0324/ht0324.github.io/_posts/2025-01-27-Deepseekmath.md

 What stands out about this paper is the performance of DeepSeekMath and also the philosophy behind its design.
 DeepSeek consistently focuses on first-principles thinking: stripping down unnecessary complexity, focusing on what's important, and optimizing for efficiency.
 Given that DeepSeek operates under serious GPU constraints due to US export regulations, this emphasis on efficiency is a necessity that shapes their research trajectory.

-The key technical contribution of this paper is **Group Relative Policy Optimization (GRPO)**: a modification of Proximal Policy Optimization (PPO) that eliminates the need for a separate value model, making reinforcement learning (RL) more efficient.
+The key technical contribution of this paper is **Group Relative Policy Optimization (GRPO)**: a modification of [Proximal Policy Optimization (PPO)](https://arxiv.org/abs/1707.06347) that eliminates the need for a separate value model, making RL more efficient.

 ---